momentohq/public-dev-docs/docs/develop/index.md

 # Developing applications with the Momento SDK

 Welcome!
-This page provides some information about common constructs that you will need in order to construct Momento clients in all of our SDKs.
-We will cover how to provide your Momento credentials, how to configure your client, and some basic information about error handling and production readiness.
+This page provides information about common constructs you will need in order to assemble Momento clients in all of our SDKs.
+This page covers how to provide your Momento credentials (called auth tokens), how to configure your client, and some basic information about error handling and production readiness.

-## Credentials
+## Instantiating credential providers using Momento auth tokens

-When instantiating a Momento client, you need to provide a Momento auth token.
+You need to provide a Momento auth token when instantiating a Momento client.
 If you don't have one yet, you can get one from the [Momento Web Console](https://console.gomomento.com/).
-Once you have your token, you provide it to the Momento SDKs via a `CredentialProvider`.
-There are convenient factory methods provided to construct a `CredentialProvider`, either from an environment variable or from a String.

-Example of how to construct a `CredentialProvider` from an environment variable:
+Once you have a token, provide it to Momento SDKs when you create an instance of `CredentialProvider`.
+There are convenient factory methods provided to construct a `CredentialProvider` object, either from an environment variable or from a String.
+Below is an example of how to instantiate `CredentialProvider` from an environment variable:

 <SdkExampleTabs snippetId={'API_CredentialProviderFromEnvVar'} />

-If you're storing your Momento auth token in a secret manager such as AWS Secret Manager or a config file, you will first retrieve the credentials from there and then instantiate a `CredentialProvider` from a string:
+If you're storing your Momento auth token in a secret manager such as [AWS Secret Manager](https://aws.amazon.com/secrets-manager/), [GCP Secret Manager](https://cloud.google.com/secret-manager), or a local config file, you must first retrieve the credentials from there and then instantiate a `CredentialProvider` from a string, like this:

 <SdkExampleTabs snippetId={'API_CredentialProviderFromString'} />

-For an example of how to retrieve credentials from AWS Secrets Manager, see our page on [Retrieving a Momento auth token from AWS Secrets Manager](/develop/integrations/aws-secrets-manager).
+For an example of how to retrieve credentials from AWS Secrets Manager, see [Retrieving a Momento auth token from AWS Secrets Manager](/develop/integrations/aws-secrets-manager).

-For general information on creating and refreshing Momento auth tokens, see our page on [Momento authentication with expiring tokens](/develop/guides/working-with-momento-auth-tokens).
+For general information on creating and refreshing Momento auth tokens, see [Momento authentication with expiring tokens](/develop/guides/working-with-momento-auth-tokens).

 ## Client configuration objects